opensourcerouting/frr-lxc-templates/README.md

 ## Requirements

-Only tested on Ubuntu 18.04 LTS as the LXC Server host, but might work on other Distros and versions
+Only tested on Ubuntu 18.04 LTS and 20.04 LTS as the LXC Server host, but might work on other Distros and versions

 It is tested on Intel 64bit Architecture (x86_64) and Raspberry Pi 4.